-Prior to its rally that started in early August, CVS Health (NYSE:CVS) was contrary to its name not looking healthy.
-At one point, CVS stock was down nearly 20% for the year.
+Prior to its rally that started in early August, CVS Health (NYSE:CVS) was, contrary to its name, not looking healthy.
+At one point, CVS stock was down nearly 20% for 2019.
 And part of the reason was the competition.
 With disruptive names like Amazon (NASDAQ:AMZN) or Walmart (NYSE:WMT) attempting to take more of the healthcare pie, CVS stock has historically absorbed serious pain.

 Fortunately, that appears to be changing.
-Since the beginning of August, CVS stock is up nearly 15%, completely altering the implications behind its chart.
-Against January’s opening price, shares are just above break even.
-By itself, that’s nothing to write home about.
-But considering where it was, investors will gladly take what they can.
+Since the beginning of August, CVS stock is up nearly 13% in the last three months, completely altering the implications behind its chart.

 But a little more patience might be in order, especially if we hit a recession.
 Even in a downturn, people can’t avoid everyday frustrations, such as getting sick.
 Thus, CVS enjoys secular demand, which is why you should consider it among relevant stocks to buy.

 If you still have a bad taste in your mouth about the funeral services stocks to buy, don’t worry: these last two names will put a smile on your face.

 I’m going to start this duo of stocks to buy with Trupanion (NASDAQ:TRUP), a medical insurance provider for your pets.
 Specifically, Trupanion insures dogs and cats, but seeing as how these are the most popular pet species, this fits well for TRUP stock.

 Of course, we all know how expensive medical insurance for humans is.
 With insuring pets, it might seem overkill.
 However, our pets are often a huge part of our lives.
 Plus, an acute issue can cost thousands of dollars.
 In a recession, it might make sense to insure whatever you can, thus lifting the case for TRUP stock.